LeLoomi/DynamicShortcuts/README.md

 THIS IS A WORK IN PROGRESS;
 current functionality:
-- the program can change a hardcoded shortcut between two icons, when a button is pressed, this deleted the windows icon cache and reloads the explorer in order to update the icon
+- the program can change a hardcoded shortcut between two icons, when a button is pressed, this deleted the windows icon cache and reloads the explorer in order to update the icon.
+This part is done with the help of Windows' command line (automatically tho)
 - the program can create a new hardcoded shortcut by pressing a button